Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Methods

 \subsubsection{Qualitative Analysis}

-The survey included open-ended questions to elicit suggestions for enhancing consistency, transparency, and voice in the flagging mechanism.
+The survey included open-ended questions (Sec. \ref{sec:methods_dv}) to elicit suggestions for enhancing consistency, transparency, and voice in the flagging mechanism.
 After cleaning the data, we collected 1,741 valid responses for these three questions: Consistency (N = 657), Transparency (N = 691), and Voice (N = 393).
 Next, we performed an inductive analysis~\cite{corbin2015basics} on these responses using NVivo v.14.

 Although the survey provided separate boxes for suggestions related to each aspect of fairness (consistency, transparency, and voice), respondents frequently combined and expressed their responses in a single long answer, highlighting the interconnected nature of these aspects.
 Thus, we integrated responses to these separate sections and analyzed them together to understand the participants' intentions better.
-In addition, we excluded the responses that merely pointed out the importance of each flagging mechanism component without any additional elaboration, e.g., a response just stating `text box' was excluded.
+In addition, we excluded the responses that merely pointed out the importance of each flagging component without any additional elaboration, e.g., a response just stating `text box' was excluded.
 This step helped us surface more nuanced insights.

-The two coauthors independently analyzed the initial 20\% of open-ended responses concerning consistency, transparency, and voice, and coded them~\cite{miles2014qualitative}.
+Next, the two coauthors independently analyzed the initial 20\% of open-ended responses concerning consistency, transparency, and voice, and coded them.
 Some responses were so detailed and complex that we attached multiple codes to them.
 Subsequently, we engaged in iterative discussions to compare and refine our codes, often reflecting on emerging concepts and quoted responses, and achieving consensus on code definitions and applications through collaborative discussions.
-Through this process, we next combined and distilled our codes into five key themes that we present as our findings.
+After coding the entire dataset, we refocused our analysis at the broader level of themes rather than codes.
+Specifically, we iteratively sorted related codes into potential themes by using mind-maps and attending to the relationships between codes and between emerging themes~\cite{braun2006using}.
+Through this process, we next reviewed and refined our candidate themes and arrived at five key themes we present as our findings.
 Sec. \ref{sec:qual_findings} presents the results of our qualitative analysis.